-Fair values of derivative financial instruments are disclosed in Note 13 impairment losses are not recognised for equity securities.
+Fair values of derivative financial instruments are disclosed in Note 13.

 Impairment of financial assets

 The Company shall recognise impairment from expected credit losses (ECL) for the following financial assets which are not measured at fair value through profit or loss: loans and advances to clients; debt securities; financial guarantee contracts.